RickyTaterSalad/FireServer/README.md

 ..* posts
 ..* departments
 4. use postman to test API https://www.getpostman.com/
+5. for postman use basic authorization - any username and password will work. use same username across requests
 5. exampleData/POPULATE_DB_ORDER.txt for order of adding items to DB
 6. exampleData/* has example for adding each item.
 IDs will need to be altered to match your DB items